 Remember, it's always a good idea to guess if you can eliminate at least one of the answer choices.
 But don't spend a disproportionate amount of time on a problem, as all problems count equally toward your ultimate score.

 The more you practice, the more calmly you'll be able to approach the questions and deploy these strategies.
-Finally, with all your preparation, when should you plan to take the Physics Subject Test?

 When Should You Take the SAT Physics Subject Test?

+You can take the Physics Subject test on the May, June, August, October, November, or December test dates.
 College Board recommends that you have at least one year of college prep Physics before taking the Subject Test, as well as courses in algebra and trigonometry and experience in the lab.

 The end of junior year is a common time to take the Physics test, but some students might feel prepared at the end of sophomore year.
 Either way, it's best to take the test at the end of the academic year when the course content is fresh in your mind.
 You might also be studying for a final, which will further reinforce your understanding.